spatie/laravel-settings/README.md

 }
 ```

-We haven't added a `down` method, but this can be added if required.
+By default there isn't a `down` method in the migration, but this can be added if required.
 In the `up` method, you can change the settings data in a repository when migrating.
 There are a few default operations supported:

 #### Adding a property